georgiee/coding-for-kids/slides.md

 ^ as I didn't even owned a computer.

-^ But I still grew to a young computer expert for my family.

 ![fit](images/01-intro/paperboard-computer.jpg)

 ---
-^ I only got in touch with real computers when visiting my friends to play games
+^ I only got in touch with real computers

-^ Or when my older sister took me in her agency office.
+^ when my older sister took me in her agency office.

 ^ There I had the opportunity to tinker around on a Mac running the wonderful OS 9.